Clean Vehicle Rebate Project

 Program Goals

-Promote adoption of zero-emission vehicles and technology innovation
+Promoted adoption of zero-emission vehicles (ZEVs) and technology innovation

 CSE's Role

-As project administrators, CSE issues rebates and provides clean vehicle market information to consumers and stakeholders
+As project administrators, CSE issued rebates and provided clean vehicle market information to consumers and stakeholders

 Technologies